decentralized-identity/sidetree/spec/markdown/rest-api.md

 1. The object MUST contain a `type` property, and its value MUST be `deactivate`.
 2. The object MUST contain a `did_suffix` property, and its value MUST be the [DID Suffix](#did-suffix) of the DID the operation pertains to.
 3. The object MUST contain a `recovery_reveal_value` property, and its value MUST be the last recovery [COMMITMENT_VALUE](#commitment-value).
-4. The object MUST contain a `signed_data` property, and its value MUST be a [IETF RFC 7515](https://tools.ietf.org/html/rfc7515) compliant JWS object as defined in [Anchor File](#anchor-file) for Deactivate operations.
+4. The object MUST contain a `signed_data` property, and its value MUST be a [IETF RFC 7515](https://tools.ietf.org/html/rfc7515) compliant compact JWS object as defined in [Anchor File](#anchor-file) for Deactivate operations.